De'Anthony Thomas: 2012

 In 2012, Thomas continued his role as an all-purpose weapon for the Ducks.
 He amassed 701 yards rushing, for 11 touchdowns, and another 445 yards receiving, for 5 touchdowns.
 Thomas continued to return kicks and punts, including a 94-yard opening kickoff return in the 2013 Fiesta Bowl, where Oregon defeated #5 Kansas State 35–17.
 In total, he recorded 1,757 all-purpose yards and scored 18 touchdowns.
 Thomas led the Pac-12 conference in rushing yards per attempt with 7.6.
 The Ducks finished the season 12–1 (8–1 Pac-12) with a #2 ranking, putting them in the top five of the final season rankings for the third straight season.

 Thomas was featured on the cover of Sports Illustrated on September 24, 2012.
 The headline inside read: "Can't Touch DAT: He's not a RB, a receiver or even a starter, UO's DAT is simply a touchdown waiting to happen."

 2013

 Entering his junior year, Thomas was a candidate for the Paul Hornung Award, as well as being placed on watchlists for the Doak Walker Award and Heisman Trophy.
 On September 9, 2013, he was named the Pac-12 offensive player of the week after tying a career-best with three touchdowns (all rushing) at Virginia.
-Combined for 8 rushing touchdowns and 1 receiving touchdown.
+For the season he had a combined eight rushing and one receiving touchdown.

-On January 5, 2014, Thomas announced he would forgo his senior season and enter the 2014 NFL Draft.
+On January 5, 2014, Thomas announced he would forgo his senior season and enter the 2014 NFL draft.